expo/expo/guides/Expo Module Infrastructure.md

 # package.json Fields

 Inside of package.json, set the repository and bugs URLs to the Expo repository.
-For the homepage URL, link to the source of the universal module.
+For the homepage URL, link to the source of the module.

 ```json
 {